Has Snapchat Really Been Hacked?

 Q: What is a security breach?

-A: A security breach refers to an unauthorized access or intrusion into a computer system or network, potentially resulting in the exposure, theft, or manipulation of sensitive data.
+A: A security breach refers to an unauthorized access or intrusion into a computer system or network, potentially resulting in the exposure or theft of sensitive information.

 Q: How can I protect my Snapchat account?